ci2131a/website/NOTES.md

 Something that comes up frequently when I use Git Bash is that terminal screen that never seems to want to go away.
 Recently, it came up when I was trying to use `git revert` to go back to a previous commit after adding new commits locally.
 The new commits messed something up but I could not figure out where so I just reverted to a previous commit since the new ones had not been pushed and were sitting locally.
 Anyway, in this particular case it was <kbd>Esc</kbd><kbd>:</kbd><kbd>w</kbd><kbd>q</kbd><kbd>Enter</kbd> to save and exit the revert.
 To exit without saving, the keyboard combination of <kbd>Esc</kbd><kbd>:</kbd><kbd>q</kbd><kbd>!</kbd><kbd>Enter</kbd> will work.

+For some reason there was an issue with some Git keys and this article helped: https://stackoverflow.com/questions/68775869/support-for-password-authentication-was-removed-please-use-a-personal-access-to .

 ### Environment Setup

 I will do this